susmoysb/PHP-Practice/README.md

 7. `strings.php`: This file contains exercises related to manipulating and working with strings in PHP.
 8. `numbers.php`: This file contains exercises related to working with numbers in PHP.
 9. `casting.php`: This file contains exercises related to type casting in PHP.
+10. `constants.php`: This file contains exercises related to defining and using constants in PHP.